RLBot/RLBot/README.md

-# DO NOT PULL THIS REPO
+# YOU PROBABLY SHOULDN'T PULL THIS REPO

 ## Bot Makers Read This!